Trippeng/Quicky/docs/API.md

 ### GET /api/orgs

-- Lists organizations the user belongs to
+- Lists organizations the user belongs to, including the caller's role within each org
+- Returns an array of objects: `{ id: string, name: string, role: "OWNER" | "ADMIN" | "MEMBER" }`

 ---